 The Code and Standards are regularly reviewed and updated so that they remain effective and continue to represent the highest ethical standards in the global investment industry.
 CFA Institute strongly believes that revisions of the Code and Standards are undertaken not for cosmetic purposes but to add value by addressing legitimate concerns and improving comprehension.
-In 2023, the CFA Institute Board of Governors approved revisions to the Code and Standards that are fully described below.
+In 2023, the CFA Institute Board of Governors approved revisions to the Code and Standards that are fully described later in this learning module.